-Sissle was married to Harriet Toye.
-They had three children: Noble, Cynthia, and Helen (Toye).
-After a divorce from Toye, he married Ethel Watkins, a Cotton Club showgirl.
+Sissle married Harriet Toye, who had one daughter, Helen, from a previous marriage.
+After a divorce from Toye, he married Ethel Watkins, a Cotton Club showgirl from Miami.
 With Watkins he had two children, Cynthia and Noble, Jr. After retiring from his orchestra career, Sissle moved to Florida to live with his son and work on his papers.
 Noble Sissle passed away in 1975.
 He is buried in Long Island National Cemetery.

 Kimball, Robert.
 Reminiscing with Sissle and Blake (1973).